jerrsapps1/SafetySync-V2/replit.md

 ## Overview

-SafetySync.ai is an AI-powered OSHA training compliance recordkeeping and automation platform designed for EHS/Safety Managers, HR teams, and safety training consultants.
-The platform manages training records, expirations, certificates, and audit-ready documentation for OSHA 29 CFR 1910 and 1926 compliance.
-It does not provide training courses but rather tracks and manages training completion data.
+SafetySync.ai is an AI-powered OSHA compliance platform designed for Safety/EHS Managers with HR collaboration support.
+The platform helps document training delivery, understanding evaluation, and compliance readiness through intelligent recordkeeping for OSHA 29 CFR 1910 and 1926.
+It is a compliance platform, not a training provider—helping teams maintain clear, audit-ready records while continuing to work with their preferred instructors and training programs.

 The application features a marketing landing page with a GitHub-inspired dark theme and glassmorphic design, along with an authenticated dashboard for managing employees and training records.

+## Recent Updates (November 2024)

+**Landing Page Messaging Improvements:**
+- Updated hero: "AI-powered OSHA compliance you can trust" with emphasis on inspection-ready documentation
+- Moved training table preview from hero to dedicated "How It Works" section after features
+- Updated features section: "Document learning and understanding" emphasizing evidence of compliance
+- Repositioned "For Safety" section: "Built for safety managers who lead compliance"
+- Enhanced AI transparency messaging: AI assists with documentation, doesn't replace expertise
+- Removed "For Training Providers" section to maintain focus on primary audience
+- Added professional 3-column dark-theme footer (Company info, Product, Company links)
+- Created SupportWidget.tsx placeholder component for future chatbot integration (not currently rendered)

+**Authentication Improvements:**
+- Login now accepts both email and username
+- Sign-up modal with username (optional), email (required), password, and company name
+- All CTAs changed from "Book a demo" / "Contact sales" to "Create an account"

+**Messaging Guidelines:**
+- Focus on compliance clarity and trust, not "avoiding fines"
+- Emphasize documenting learning outcomes and understanding, not just training completion
+- Safety managers own compliance; HR collaborates and supports
+- No references to "attendance tracking"
+- AI is transparent and enhances expertise rather than replacing it

 ## User Preferences